|

 Gainesville, Ala., May 9, 1865.

-SOLDIERS: By an agreement made between Lieutenant-General Taylor,
+SOLDIERS: By an agreement made between Lieutenant-General

-commanding the Department of Alabama, Mississippi, and East
+Taylor, commanding the Department of Alabama, Mississippi,

-troops of this department have been surrendered.
-I do not think it
+forces, the troops of this department have been surrendered.

-proper or necessary at this time to refer to the causes which have
+I do not think it proper or necessary at this time to refer

-reduced us to this extremity, nor is it now a matter of material
+is it now a matter of material consequence to us how such

-consequence to us how such results were brought about.
-That we are
+results were brought about.
+That we are beaten is a

-part would be justly regarded as the very height of folly and
+would be justly regarded as the very height of folly and

 rashness.
 The armies of Generals Lee and Johnston having

-surrendered, you are the last of all the troops of the C. S. Army
+surrendered, you are the last of all the troops of the C. S.

-which you have so long and so manfully struggled, and for which you
+The cause for which you have so long and so manfully

-have braved dangers, endured privations and sufferings, and made so
+privations and sufferings, and made so many sacrifices, is

-humanity demands that no more blood be shed.
+demands that no more blood be shed.
 Fully realizing and

-feeling that such is the case, it is your duty and mine to lay down
+feeling that such is the case, it is your duty and mine to

-peace and establishing law and order throughout the land.
-The terms
+aid in restoring peace and establishing law and order

-upon which you were surrendered are favorable, and should be
+surrendered are favorable, and should be satisfactory and

-which should be met on our part by a faithful compliance with all
+should be met on our part by a faithful compliance with all

 the stipulations and conditions therein expressed.
 As your